Stars1233/uvm32/README.md

 A minimal example of a host to run code in is at [host-mini](hosts/host-mini).

-Everything else is a more advanced host, or a sample application which could be run.
+Everything else is a more advanced host example, or a sample application which could be run in a host.

 ## Example